mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

 Facilitates editing of a [FloorModel](#T-ParquetClassLibrary-Parquets-FloorModel 'ParquetClassLibrary.Parquets.FloorModel') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [FloorModel](#T-ParquetClassLibrary-Parquets-FloorModel 'ParquetClassLibrary.Parquets.FloorModel') should never themselves use [IFloorModelEdit](#T-ParquetClassLibrary-Parquets-IFloorModelEdit 'ParquetClassLibrary.Parquets.IFloorModelEdit').
+IFloorModelEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-Parquets-IFloorModelEdit-ModTool'></a>
 ### ModTool `property`